Former high school coach in Forest Lake sentenced for sexually assaulting a player, another student

 "Despite this," the filing read, "he was hired as a coach at North Lakes Academy and positioned himself to be around young females where he could continue to offend with the same age group 20 years later.
 Due to this fact, the defendant has an inherent risk to [reoffend], regardless of his age."

-Cam Stottler, the academy's executive director, declined to explain Tuesday how Kosloski was allowed to coach at the school despite his being a convicted sex offender.
+Cam Stottler, the academy's executive director, cited "pending legal matters" and declined to explain Tuesday how Kosloski was allowed to coach at the school despite his being a convicted sex offender.

+One of the former students, now 21 years old, is suing the school and Kosloski for more than $50,000 and other damages in connection with her being "sexually harassed, sexually abused and sexually assaulted" by Kosloski.

+The suit alleges the academy lacked "any policy setting standards for acceptable background check providers" and instead relied on the day-to-day judgments of its staff to vet applicants based on their criminal history results, but could not protect against lapses in judgment."

 Defense attorney John Barragary argued for his client to be sentenced to a year in the county jail and 15 years' probation.
 He noted that Kosloski has shown remorse, accepted responsibility for his crimes and is amenable to psychological treatment.